Lagos State University of Science and Technology: History

-On 1 August 1978, the School of Agriculture in Ikorodu was merged with the Institution and it became the nucleus of the present–day permanent site at Ikorodu.
-In 1988.
+On 1 August 1978, the School of Agriculture in Ikorodu was merged with the Institution became the nucleus of the permanent site at Ikorodu.
 In 1986, the Lagos State Government changed the name of the Institution from Lagos State College of Science and technology, (LACOSTECH) to Lagos State Polytechnic (LASPOTECH).
-In 2021, the institution was converted into a university by Governor Babajide Sanwo-Olu.
+It became a university of science and technology in February 2022.